ryumada/python-djangorestframework-tutorial/README.md

 `ModelSerializer` creates a shortcut to create serializer from a model.
 It set:
 - An automatically determined set of fields.
 - Simple default implementation for the `create()` and `update()` methods.

+## Regular Djago Views using our Serializer
+This will create API interface where we can access it in curl or web browser.
+- I create a snippet views in `snippets/views.py`
+- wire the views (routing) by creating `snippets/urls.py`
+- wire up the root urlcof (routing) in the `tutorial/urls.py`, to include our snippet app's URLs.